 Address: Unit 9A Queen’s Yard, White Post Ln, London E9 5EN.
 Web

 They may not have the best beers on this list, but they do have the best place.
 Queen’s Yard on one side, and the Regents Canal on the other.
-Great DJs playing all day long (on weekends), loads of friendly staff, laid-back atmosphere and delicious pizzas.
+Great DJs playing all day long (on weekends), loads of friendly staff, a laid-back atmosphere and delicious pizzas.

 It can get extremely busy (and noisy) on Saturdays, so better to be prepared for waiting.
 The food can take more than an hour, and you will probably need to wait for a seat as well.
 They will give you an orange cube with a number and someone will try to find you when your pizza is ready.